Travel guide

 What happens if I don't activate roaming and use the internet abroad?

-If you do not activate data roaming with your operator, your phone will simply not have an internet connection abroad.
-Some background data may try to connect automatically if the option is enabled in the system, which could incur charges without you noticing.
-The best solution is to deactivate data roaming in your phone settings and use a local or international eSIM as an alternative.
+If you don't activate data roaming with your operator, your phone simply won't have an internet connection abroad.
+Some background data may attempt to connect automatically if the option is enabled in the system, which could generate charges without you noticing.
+The best solution is to deactivate data roaming in your mobile settings and use a local or international eSIM as an alternative.

 How much can data roaming cost in Europe?